 The Drifter: Although it's played with; the Drifter in this case isn't so much interested in helping the townspeople as much as punishing them, along with the killers of the marshal, for their inactivity and culpability in the marshal's death.

 Foreshadowing: When the Stranger rides into town, a couple of drivers are about to haul away a wagon of lumber.
 One driver uses his whip to start the horses, and the Stranger looks up quickly at the sound of the whip's crack.
-Given what we learn later, that he was whipped to death, his reaction is understandable.
+This ties in with the later scene of the marshal being whipped to death.

 Also, while setting the ambush for the three outlaws, he tells a group of mexicans to prepare some long tables for a "picnic".
 When they ask if they can come to the "fiesta", he says no. While seemingly an act of meanness, particularly in the way he said it, in truth he wants them to stay out of harm's way.